llvm/llvm-project/llvm/docs/CMake.rst

   results at the cost of performance.
-Allowed values are `DISABLED` (default), `COVERAGE`, and `COVERAGE_AND_ORIGIN`. `COVERAGE` tracks whether and why a line number was intentionally dropped or not generated for an instruction, allowing Debugify to avoid reporting these as errors. `COVERAGE_AND_ORIGIN` additionally stores a stack trace of the point where each DebugLoc is unintentionally dropped, allowing for much easier bug triaging at the cost of a ~10x performance slowdown.
-ABI-breaking.
+Allowed values are `DISABLED` (default), `COVERAGE`, and `COVERAGE_AND_ORIGIN`. `COVERAGE` tracks whether and why a line number was intentionally dropped or not generated for an instruction, allowing Debugify to avoid reporting these as errors; this comes with a small performance cost of ~0.1%. `COVERAGE_AND_ORIGIN` additionally stores a stack trace of the point where each DebugLoc is unintentionally dropped, allowing for much easier bug triaging at the cost of a ~10x performance slowdown.
+  `COVERAGE` and `COVERAGE_AND_ORIGIN` are both ABI-breaking options.

 **LLVM_ENABLE_DIA_SDK**:BOOL
   Enable building with MSVC DIA SDK for PDB debugging support.
 Available